luisalcerro/PHSX815_Project2/README.md

 This repository contains the programs:

-- `DiceRoll.py` [Python]
+- `RWalk.py` [Python]

 ### Usage

-All of the executables can be called from the command line with the `-h` or `--help` flag, which will print the options
+To reproduce the result, just have to run the script python3 /python/RWalk.py RWalk.py is hardcoded with the parameters fixed with the ones I used.